 βPc represents attack rate, where β is encounter rate (constrained by search time, and so by species speed), and Pc is capture probability.
 Capture time and handling time are taken into account instead of handling time only.
 Under this form, one can recognize a modified version of Holling's disk equation (1961).

 Given the assumptions made on the encounter rate (see Supplementary Material), the functional response behaves as a type-II one.
 All parameter values change according to both predator and prey sizes, while attack rate, capture probability and capture time also vary with mechanical features of the medium.

+Results

+The model predicts attack rate and handling time (actually capture and handling times) according to predator and prey body masses.
+It allows investigating the overall trends for these parameters across a wide range of sizes.
+It appears that attack rate mostly varies with predator size (i.e., a larger predator attacks prey more efficiently).
+For a given predator, attack rate slightly decreases with increasing prey size (Fig. 1A).
+Predator size is bounded for very small predators since they do not move fast enough to contact and/or capture any prey.
+There is an upper prey size limit for all predators: due to the model assumptions, a predator cannot capture a prey larger than itself.

+Handling and capture times mostly vary with prey size (a larger prey requires more time to be reached and consumed).
+But a larger predator will be capture and consume a given prey faster than a smaller predator (Fig 1B).
+There is an upper prey size limit and a lower predator size limit for similar reasons as attack rate.

 Validation of the model